ibinti/ibi-the-watch-cat/md/servo.md

 # servo.md

-## the quality and performance of servo motor varies signifcantly. hobby servo is ok for proof-of-concept prototype project. use accordingly. do not expect it will do what you want
+## the quality and performance of servo motor varies signifcantly. hobby servo is ok for proof-of-concept prototype. use accordingly. do not expect it will do what you want

 analog 180 positional sg90 : popular hobby servo, noticeable individual variations in specs